MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 In this task, you will test the retention policy for deleting content from the **Teams Rollout** team after a day.
 Before you can see the retention policy taking any effect, you must create some conversation content in the team.

 **Note:** Because you need to wait for 24 hours till the retention policy deletes anything, this task is marked as optional.
-After creating content in the Teams Rollout team, you need to return to this task after waiting 24 hours to see the retention policy's effect.
+After creating content in the Teams Rollout team, you need to return to this task after waiting 24 hours to see the retention policy’s effect.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.